nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

     The Docker container normally attempts to run migrations on startup; however, if the database is in a read-only state the Docker container will fail to start.
 Setting the environment variable [`NAUTOBOT_DOCKER_SKIP_INIT`](../docker/#nautobot_docker_skip_init) to `true` will prevent the migrations from occurring.

 !!! note
     If you are using `django-auth-ldap` for LDAP authentication, `django-auth-ldap` by default will try to update a user object on every log in.
 If the database is in a read-only state `django-auth-ldap` will fail.
-You will alos need to set `AUTH_LDAP_ALWAYS_UPDATE_USER=False` and `AUTH_LDAP_NO_NEW_USERS=True` to avoid this, please see the [`django-auth-ldap` documentation](https://django-auth-ldap.readthedocs.io/en/stable/reference.html) for more information.
+You will also need to set `AUTH_LDAP_ALWAYS_UPDATE_USER=False` and `AUTH_LDAP_NO_NEW_USERS=True` to avoid this, please see the [`django-auth-ldap` documentation](https://django-auth-ldap.readthedocs.io/en/stable/reference.html) for more information.

 ---